-We have chosen the icon of a lighthouse as a key symbol in our logo because of what it represents around the world — a beacon of hope to coastal communities.
-For centuries these guiding lights have withstood the elements in order to ensure safe passage, pointing the way to a secure future. we hope that the Laurentic Forum can help to do the same.
+We have chosen the icon of a lighthouse as a key feature of our logo because of the message it represents around the world — a beacon of hope to coastal communities.
+For centuries these guiding lights have withstood the elements in order to ensure safe passage, pointing the way to a secure future.
+It symbolises the mission of the Laurentic Forum and our hope to do the same.

 This conference is free to attend with compliments of the Laurentic Forum and sponsors.

 Day 1- November 2nd- Sustainable Tourism: Looking Forward- 10:30am NST- 1:00pm Ireland and Iceland- 2:00pm Norway